GokuMUI1/School/README.md

 # School
 Learning for School.
-Basic Codes for Java, to become the best Programmer.
+Basic Java Codes to advaced codes, to become the best Programmer.

+1. Data types
+2. if-else
+3. while loop
+4.